jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Configuration-and-settings.md

 ### General selections

-If you select the tab *General* you can define the following preferences:
+If you select the tab *General*, you can define the following preferences:

 **House system**.
 Currently, Enigma supports only house systems with 12 houses.
 The default selection is Regiomontanus.